rparkins999/CalendarTrigger/README.md

 ﻿# CalendarTrigger

 There is a bug in the handling of floating time events.
 If the time zone changes so that the current offset from GMT is zero (e. g.
 Europe/London during the winter), floating time events are not updated.
 A patch is available in branch floatingbugfix.
-The will be permanently fixed in the next release.
+The bug will be permanently fixed in the next release.

 Trigger actions on your Android device based on calendar events